2015–16 Big Ten Conference men's basketball season: Honors and awards

 Michigan State Spartans men's basketball's Tom Izzo was elected to the Naismith Memorial Basketball Hall of Fame.
 After taking over for Bo Ryan midseason, Greg Gard was named the Jim Phelan National Coach of the Year Award winner.

 Valentine earned numerous National Player of the Year awards: NABC Player of the Year, Basketball Times, Sports Illustrated, USA Today, and NBC Sports.
 He earned the Senior CLASS Award as the outstanding senior student-athlete in Division I men's basketball.
 Valentine was recognized as the Julius Erving Small Forward of the Year Award winner.
 He also earned the Lute Olson Award as the most outstanding non-freshman men's college basketball player in NCAA Division I competition.

 Uthoff was named Academic All-America Team Member of the Year and was joined on the Academic All-America first team by Shields.
 Gessell was named to the second team.

 Valentine, Uthoff and Ferrell received broad support as 2016 NCAA Men's Basketball All-Americans.
 USA Today and ESPN named Valentine (1st team), Ferrell (2nd team) and Uthoff (3rd team) All-Americans.
 NBC Sports and Sporting News selected Valentine (1st team), Ferrell (2nd team) and Uthoff (2nd team).
 USBWA named Valentine a first team selection and Uthoff a second team selection.
 Sports Illustrated named Valentine a first team selection and Ferrell, Uthoff and Trimble as honorable mentions.
 NABC and Associated Press named Valentine to their first teams and Ferrell and Uthoff to their third teams.
 CBS Sports selected Valentine to its first team and Ferrell to its third team.

 With an average attendance of 12,555 fans per game, including home games and the 2016 Big Ten Men's Basketball Tournament, the Big Ten Conference led the nation in men's basketball attendance for the 40th consecutive season according to the NCAA.
+Maryland enjoyed the largest season-over-season increase with a 5,169 fan jump.
+This put Maryland on top attendance rankings of the 11 top-40 Big Ten conference members: Maryland (5th, 17,863), Wisconsin (6th, 17,287), Indiana (7th, 17,106), Nebraska (11th, 15,429), Michigan State (13th, 14,797), Iowa (19th, 13,835), Purdue (20th, 13,662), Illinois (27th, 12,723), Ohio State (28th, 12,283), Michigan (33th, 11,611) and Minnesota (38th, 10,706).
+The Big Ten outpaced other top conferences by over 1000 fans again: SEC (11,144), ACC (11,131), Big 12 (10, 124) and Big East (9,595).